 Bria for Mac is set up like many other SIP softphones.
 The interface is immediately familiar to anyone who has used a phone before, be it a softphone or desk phone.
 Dialing works as you’d expect.
 The program uses a DTMF-based keypad that is similar to any phone you're currently using.
 You can enter the numbers either by clicking on them or by using the number keys on your keyboard.

 Bria for Mac can handle up to ten simultaneous SIP accounts, an impressive number that dwarfs most desk phones on the market.
-We don’t know that it would be good to try and juggle 10 separate lines at once.
+We don’t know that it would be good to try to juggle ten separate lines at once.
 But the multitude of available SIP accounts certainly demonstrates the notion that softphones can surpass the phone that's sitting on your desk.

 Contacts are displayed in a window with click-to-dial functionality.
 Bria is also presence-enabled, so you can see if your contacts are busy, on a call, or available for messaging before you attempt to get in touch with them.